This tutorial is for my Edgar the Elephant sewing pattern. Click the image below to buy

 Edgar the Elephant has some complex steps around attaching the ears and trunk.
 So be sure you are a confident sewer before you try this pattern, or take it nice and slowly.
-There are photos of every step, and some diagrams to help you.

 Info before you start

 Pin your pattern pieces onto your interfacing and cut out, and then iron your interfacing onto your fabric and cut the fabric out.
 The interfacing will stop your fabric stretching when you stuff your elephant.
 It will also give a good professional finish to your completed elephant.

 If you intend to make this pattern more than once it will save you time in the long run to glue your pattern pieces on to thin cardboard to create templates.
 Then use your templates to draw round onto your interfacing.
 Then iron your interfacing onto your fabric – as in the photo below – and cut the 2 layers out together.

 Fabric: 1/2 m will make the whole elephant.